fedoral10/JasperBuild/readme.md

 -c | JDBC Connection String ex: **jdbc:postgresql://localhost:5432/mydb** -u | User from Database
 -p | Password from Database
--f | (Optional) define the output format, valid values PDF,XLSX.
+-f | (Optional) define the output format, valid values PDF,XLSX,BASE64.
 If you don't define it, the output will be displayed at screen
--o | Output file, is the full filename where are you going to save the report -jrxml | Jasper Reports file, is the filename of your JasperStudio file.
+-o | Output file, is the full filename where are you going to save the report (Base64 does not need output file, it will be shown in console output)
+-jrxml | Jasper Reports file, is the filename of your JasperStudio file.
 -params | Is a comma separated array where you define the parameters of your reports, for each parameter you must define the type(ex: java.sql.Date), the name and the value.